Analytical study of The Lorenz system: existence of infinitely many periodic orbits and their topological characterization: The existence of a heteroclinic trefoil

 \section{The existence of a heteroclinic trefoil}

-In this section we prove the existence of a trefoil heteroclinic connection passing through all four singular points for some point in the parameter space.
-The first step in the proof is establishing the existence of a global cross section, and the second is a winding number argument.
+In this section we prove the existence of a trefoil heteroclinic connection passing through the three singular points and infinity in the Lorenz equations for some parameter.
+The first step in the proof is establishing the existence of a global cross section, and the second is an analysis based on the known homoclinic connections in the system.

 The cross section we use is modified from the one commonly used in numerical studies which has a constant $z$ coordinate, and is reminiscent of Sparrow's study of the local $z$ maxima along orbits \cite{Sparrow}.
 It remains a section also at parameter values for which the regular section fails to be one.